 You could do this by setting your alarm to go off every hour to prompt you to move for two minutes.

-Some fitness trackers now track this data for you.
-My Fitbit charge hr tracks this and some trackers you can set them up to nudge you to get moving every hour
+Some fitness trackers now track this for you.
+My Fitbit has a ‘reminder to move’ setting which is a nudge you to get moving every hour